Queensland National Bank, Charleville: Heritage listing

 The former Queensland National Bank in Charleville was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 The former Queensland National Bank building is important in illustrating the development of Queensland as purpose-built premises for a bank formed to serve Queensland interests and needs when the state was a self-governing colony.
 The quality of its design and construction also demonstrate the importance of this regional branch at a time when Charleville was firmly established as a centre for the pastoral industry of southwest Queensland.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 The former Queensland National Bank is important in demonstrating the principal characteristics of a regional bank of its era, being a good example of a timber structure combining a banking chamber, office and manager's residence; a type common for rural bank buildings from the nineteenth century until World War II.

 The place is important because of its aesthetic significance.

-As a well-designed and detailed building the former Queensland National Bank contributes to the townscape of Charleville.
+As a detailed building the former Queensland National Bank contributes to the townscape of Charleville.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 The former Queensland National Bank has a special association with the life and work of architect FDG Stanley, who designed a number of banks for the Queensland National Bank.
 It is also associated with the development of the QN Bank, the earliest of Queensland's indigenous banks.